danielmt/packer-templates/README.md

-# Tech-Angels Packer templates
+# Debian Packer Templates

-## Boxes description

-The current and only template was created for Debian 7.4.0 VM boxes, because this is the default environment at Tech-Angels.
+The current and only template was created for Debian 7.8.0 VM boxes.
-The boxes are "vanilla" with a minimal setup, 256MB RAM, 1 CPU.
+These boxes are "vanilla" with a minimal setup, 256MB RAM, 1 CPU and includes Puppet.

 These settings can be easily changed in vagrant.

-## Direct Download

-Packaged boxes are available for vmware and virtualbox:

-* https://www.dropbox.com/s/t2taop7msj0to2u/packer_virtualbox_virtualbox.box (sha: 55b96389cd2175d91d225dfdfcfece044cc4755b)
-* https://www.dropbox.com/s/wezr7ucgxa8tuh8/packer_vmware_vmware.box (sha: 0a512b92202cd6c12d3c2ee91c08b9dc416e325f)

 ## Prerequisites

 * Packer (>= 0.5.0)(http://www.packer.io/downloads.html)
 * Vagrant (>= 1.2.4)(http://downloads.vagrantup.com/)
-* Vmware or Virtualbox
+* VirtualBox or VMWare
-* Vagrant vmware plugin if you're using vmware (http://www.vagrantup.com/vmware)

 ### Installing Packer via Homebrew